ebezzam/snips-skill-mental-calculation/README.md

     ```bash
     $ ssh pi@<pi-name>.local
     ```
-    From now on, the specified commands are to be ran on the Raspberry Pi, unless we specify otherwise.
+    **From now on, the specified commands are to be ran on the Raspberry Pi.**
 3. Delete the previous assistant if there is one.
     ```bash
     $ sudo rm -rf /usr/share/snips/assistant/